Loading

 To show that God's compassion extends even to Israel's worst enemies — and to challenge the narrow nationalism of God's people

 God tells to go to — the capital of Assyria, Israel's most brutal enemy.
-Jonah does the opposite: he books a ship to Tarshish.
-God sends a storm, Jonah gets thrown overboard, a great fish swallows him for three days, and he finally obeys.
+Jonah does the opposite: he books passage on a ship to Tarshish.
+God sends a storm, Jonah is thrown overboard, a great fish swallows him for three days, and he finally obeys.
 The twist: Nineveh repents.
-And Jonah is furious — because he knew God would show mercy, and he didn't want the enemies of Israel to receive it.
+And Jonah is furious — because he knew God would show mercy, and he did not want the enemies of Israel to receive it.